froukje/datamapu/content/posts/2023/20230920_classification_metrics.md

 ![confusion matrix](/images/20230920_classification_metrics/confusion_matrix.jpg "Confusion matrix.")
 *Confusion matrix example.*

-The confusion matrix shows us, the predicted labels versus the true labels, and the numbers in the matrix give the number of images that were predicted for each case.
-The first column, first row of the matrix (cat - cat) shows how many results predicted a cat and the real image was also a cat, The first column, second row (cat-dog) shows how many results predicted a cat, but the true label was a dog and so on.
+The confusion matrix shows the predicted labels versus the true labels, and the numbers in the matrix give the number of images that were predicted for each case.
+The first column, first row of the matrix (cat - cat) shows how many results predicted a cat and the real image was also a cat.
+The first column, second row (cat-dog) shows how many results predicted a cat, but the true label was a dog and so on.
 Note, that this not only divides into correct and incorrect, but also in the type of error we make.
 There are four possible outcomes:

 * *TP (True Positive)*: The prediction is a dog (positive) and the true image is also a dog (positive)
 * *FN (False Negative)*: The prediction is a cat (negative), but the true image is a dog (positive)